lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/index.md

 - Students submit their answer (in _Table_ format)
 - The teacher reverts the question to the previous version with response area Number

-=> Different student submissions are in different formats (number, or Table) at different times.
-The data are incompatible.
-This is therefore restricted.
+=> If the same response area would be used, then different student submissions would be in different formats (number, or Table) at different times.
+The data would be incompatible.

-#### Workaround

-Instead of changing the input type, it is possible to duplicate the response area and then delete the orignal one.
-This approach ensures that data associated with the different input types remain separate.

-The data for the new response area will be independent of the old one - the old one will only exist in a previously saved version of the question.
+=> For this reason, if the response area has been saved or published to students, if the input type is changed, then a new response area is created and the original response area is deleted from the current version (as described above)